-The CDIC will protect up to $100,000 in deposits invested in cash or in a guaranteed investment certificate (GIC) with a maturity date of five years or less.
+The CDIC will protect up to $100,000 in deposits invested in cash or in a guaranteed investment certificate (GIC).
 However, it doesn’t protect mutual funds and stocks.

 Depositors need to keep an eye on their accounts as they grow, because any gains above $100,000 in a deposit category (e.g., deposits held in one name) at a member institution is not protected by CDIC in one deposit account.

 More money, more accounts